Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 - Young trees: Enhanced protection for recently planted specimens

-- Challenge: Building luxury homes while preserving significant coastal forest remnants
+- Challenge: Building within a constrained site while preserving significant coastal trees

-- Solution: Pier and beam construction with specialised access routes
+- Solution: Pier and beam construction options, access planning, and strict TPZ controls

 - Key factors: Early arborist involvement and contractor education